ReduxKit/ReduxKit/README.md

 ## Types and the generic State

-SwiftRedux makes heavy use of Swift generics for simpler implementation and usage.
+ReduxKit makes heavy use of Swift generics for simpler implementation and usage.

 The only types used as generics are `State`, `Action` and `PayloadType`.
 Of which only `State` has no inference and will be commonly used.
 Because `typealias` does not support generics this does cause the framework source to become harder to read.
 Example `typealias` have been included privately in the source.